-The largest share of the District's net position (60.0 percent) relates to net investment in capital assets.
-Reserves to pay debt service expenses represent another 26.8 percent.
+The largest share of the District's net position (75.4 percent) relates to reserves to pay debt service expenses.
+Investments in capital assets, less any related debt outstanding used to acquire those capital assets, represents another 18.2 percent.
 The resources required to repay the debt must be provided annually from assessments, since the capital assets themselves cannot be liquidated to pay the liabilities.
-Net position restricted for capital improvements is 0.8 percent of the total net position.
-The remaining net position is unrestricted.
+A small percentage (1.8 percent) of the total net position is restricted for capital improvements.
+The remaining net position (4.6 percent) is unrestricted.

-Table 2 below reflects the summary statement of changes in net position for the current year and prior year.
+Table 2, below, reflects the summary statement of changes in net position for the current year and prior year.